 In September 2020 the Greek Supreme Court dismissed Owner's appeal in the long running case of the DEMETRA BEAUTY, which stemmed from the loss of the ship in the Gulf of Oman in January 1991 and Owner's subsequent claim on the Association.
 In previous years the Association reported that the Association believed it had no liability for this claim, which has been borne out by the Court's decision.
-The estimate in respect of legal costs to continue to defend the claim has been removed accordingly in 2021.
+As at 31 December 2021 a small outstanding reserve remained which is expected to be removed in 2022.